Apr 11 , 2017

 Some parents struggle to find the time to prepare and pack nutritious yet appealing lunch boxes for their children.
 Coming up with an interesting lunch box that isn’t full of carbs and sugar can be a challenge.
 Lunch is a vital part of any child’s school day as getting the correct balance of nutrients is essential for learning and development.
 Encourage your children to enjoy a healthy lunch at school by involving them and praise them when they choose healthy foods for their lunch box.

-A lunch box filled with fatty and sugary foods does not provide the necessary vitamins and minerals for long lasting energy.
+A lunch box filled with fatty and sugary foods does not provide the necessary vitamins and minerals for long-lasting energy.
 This can also be a major contributor to a child being overweight.
 As with adults, when children eat healthy food and maintain healthy bodies, they decrease the risks of developing health problems such as heart disease, cancer and diabetes.
-Proper nutrition is tied to a better academic performance, so children who eat unhealthy food at school are more likely to have a harder time with schoolwork.
+Proper nutrition is tied to better academic performance, so children who eat unhealthy food at school are more likely to have a harder time with schoolwork.

 Gert Coetzee, pharmacist and diet pioneer who founded The Diet Everyone Talks About is committed to helping parents make sure that they provide healthy lunch boxes for their children.